mindsmiths/docs/docs/tutorials/Healthcare - Digitizing the communication/Start coding/6-bmi-checkup.md

     when
         agent: Patient(waitingForAnswer == false, height != null, weight == null)
     then
         agent.sendMessage("We can track your kid's weight together to see if there are any issues.
-Send me your kid's weight.");
+Send me your child's weight.");
         modify(agent){setWaitingForAnswer(true)};
 end
 ```